Young Thomas Grey

 “Yes, Father,” Thomas smiled with relief.

-“I’m also here for you if something bothers you or if you are afraid, savvy that?”
+“I’m also here for you if something bothers you or if you are afraid, understood?”

 “Yes, Father.
 Just not when we’re at stations, right?”